critterandguitari/Organelle_Manual/manual.md

  Along with this card, there are two main items in the box you just opened.

--   **Your Organelle.** Also note that a tiny white USB drive is also plugged in on the right side of the unit.
+-   **Your Organelle.** Also note that a tiny USB drive is also plugged in on the right side of the unit.
 This drive houses the patches that will bring Organelle to musical life.
 -   **Its power adapter.** While the power supply has prongs for US-style wall sockets, it will work with input voltages from 100 to 240VAC at 50/60Hz.
 You may need an adapter for the shape of your     wall socket.

 ------------------------------------------------------------------------